G52-75991XR - Laptop MSI - Free user manual and instructions

 Clear CMOS Jumper: JBAT1

 There is a CMOS RAM on board with an external battery power supply to preserve the system configuration data.
-With the CMOS RAM, the system can automatically boot OS every time it is turned on.
+With the CMOS RAM, the system can automatically boot the OS every time it is turned on.
 If you want to clear the system configuration, set the jumper to clear data.

 JBAT1